-Further detail around the capital movements are set out in the 'Summary of capital movements' section on page 29.
+Further detail around the capital movements are set out in the 'Summary of capital movements' section on page 40.

-3704200 Scenario analysis
+Scenario analysis

-AmTrust has updated its analysis of projected SCR coverage ratios to reflect changes in Page 26 of 37 its business plan, particularly in light of the COVID-19 pandemic.
+AmTrust has updated its analysis of projected SCR coverage ratios to reflect changes in its business plan, particularly in light of the COVID-19 pandemic.
 There remains considerable uncertainty regarding the impact of COVID-19 and AmTrust have considered various scenarios to illustrate this.

-Amtrust have considered a scenario for AIU which reflects an extreme recession including the impact of the COVID-19 pandemic on the classes of business exposed to such a recession.
+Amtrust have considered a scenario which reflects an extreme recession including the impact of the COVID-19 pandemic on the classes of business exposed to such a recession.